 Head of Wardrobe

 CatSue is a professional costume designer and milliner.
-She is proud to be working with Gaslight, consulting with directors, their designers, and design/building costumes for plays throughout the season.
-Along with other recent theatre work (Millinery for Bend it Like Beckham, Toronto) she is cataloguing the 500+ items in the Gaslight wardrobe stock.
-She also continues to present seminars on topics relating to the history of fashion and costume design.
+She is proud to be working with Gaslight, consulting with directors and their designers, and designing costumes for the Gaslight Tour.
+Along with other recent theatre work (Millinery for Bend it Like Beckham, Toronto) she also continues to present seminars on topics relating to the history of fashion and costume design.
 CatSue left teaching the Millinery Certificate course at George Brown College in Toronto when she moved to the Collingwood area.

 When Ginny moved to Collingwood a few years ago, her love of theatre brought her to join Gaslight Community Theatre.
 While in Niagara, Ginny worked for many years with Garden City Productions in the Properties Dept. and as Property Mistress for two of their shows.
 Here, in Collingwood, each Gaslight Tour brings new plays which must be researched for historically accurate set pieces and properties for the cast members.
 Ginny also put her experience to work in 2018 as Property Coordinator for Gaslight’s full-length production, Marion Bridge.